Jefferson49/RepositoryHierarchy/README.md

 The EAD export of the Repository Hierarchy module was tested with AtoM.
 Further details about AtoM import can be found in the [AtoM import documentation](https://www.accesstomemory.org/de/docs/2.6/user-manual/import-export/import-xml/#import-xml).

-For re-importing EAD XML the same webtrees repository, the AtoM setting "Ignore matches and import as new" should be used.
+For re-importing EAD XML from the same webtrees repository, the AtoM setting "Ignore matches and import as new" should be used.
 The re-import will generate a new (parallel) archival institution in AtoM.
 To add (newly imported) sources to the exiting archival institution, they can be selected from the imported structure and moved within AtoM to the available structure.
 Please note that AtoM does not offer features to sync and update existing records.
 For more details, please refer to the [AtoM documentation for XML imports](https://www.accesstomemory.org/en/docs/2.6/user-manual/import-export/import-xml#matching-critera-for-description-xml-imports).

 <a name="Using-links"></a>
 ### Create links between webtrees and an external archive management system